gowthami2612/concepts_repo/life-skills-track/focus-management.md

 ## Question 3 : How can you implement the principles in your day to day life?

-- Setiing  specific times each day dedicated to deep work without interruptions.
+- Setting  specific times each day dedicated to deep work without interruptions.
 - Creating a distraction-free zone
 - Setting the clear goals.